Dumbbell Standing Around the World exercise demonstration image

 How to Perform

-1. Slowly lift both arms outward and upward in a wide circular arc, leading with the elbows.
+1. Lift arms outward and upward in a wide circular arc, leading with elbows.

-3. Reverse the circular path, lowering the arms back down and out to the starting position.
+3. Reverse the circle, lowering arms outward and back to starting position with control.

 Coaching Tips